 |Appliance is powered off.|

 Appliance is either booting, shutting down or performing a system update.

 Installation was completed successfully, appliance is halted for reboot or installation was not yet initialized far enough for LED control.

 |Red||Blinking||Error during installation.|

-An error has occurred, preventing the Barracuda NextGen Firewall from entering the up state.
+An error has appeared preventing Barracuda NG Firewall from entering the up state.

 |Red||Steady||-||Appliance is halted and may be disconnected.|

 |Orange||Steady||-||Appliance is in ART mode.|